 Sweet, savory and succulent slow cooked pulled pork, topped with homemade coleslaw on a sesame and poppy seed bun.

 First, mix the spice rub up so that everything is completely and evenly distributed, then rub it all over the pork.
 Then, sear the seasoned pork on a very hot skillet on all sides, working quickly.
 You want a very dark sear.
-The point right before it's about to burn.
 Those will turn out to be crispy ends loaded with flavor.
-They are gold.
-They are the marshmallows to your Lucky Charms.

-Once the pork butt is seared on all sides, place it in a large roasting pan, or a dutch oven.
+Once the pork is seared on all sides, place it in a large roasting pan, or a Dutch oven.
 Pour beer or ginger ale around the pork to about an inch deep.
-Cover with a lid, or foil and cook at 300 degrees for about 7 hours; until a fork can be dragged through the pork and it pulls apart with very little effort.
+Cover with a lid, or foil and cook at 300 degrees for about 6 hours; until a fork can be dragged through the pork and it pulls apart with very little effort.

-Both the slaw and the bbq sauce can be made up at any time while the pork is cooking, which adds up to bonus points, because this entire meal can be made in advance and tossed together when it's time to eat.
-How about that?
-I love days when dinner time rolls around its already, basically done.
-All you need to do is sauce it, top it, and serve it.
+Both the slaw and the sauce can be made up at any time while the pork is cooking, and the sandwiches can be easily tossed together when it's time to eat.

 Pulled Pork Sandwiches